cj-hilder/ble-hr-tool/README.md

 Clinical assessment is always preferable.
 The RHR + 15 rule is a conservative, accessible alternative that errs on the side of safety rather than maximising your activity.

-Success looks like: gradually shorter recovery periods, fewer resets, and more time in the active state — all at a *fixed* threshold.
+Success will appear as gradually shorter recovery periods, fewer resets, and more time in the active state — all at a *fixed* threshold.
 The session history graphs are there to show improving ANS regulation quality at your current limit.
 That stabilisation is the prerequisite for eventually considering progression, not a signal to push immediately.

 ### If you do not have PEM or chronic fatigue

-Your active threshold is a **progressive rehabilitation target**.
+Your active threshold is a **progressive target**.
 The goal is to raise it carefully over time as the ANS demonstrates it can handle the current level.

 **The Buffalo Protocol — and why it needs adaptation**

 The standard clinical approach for post-concussion autonomic rehabilitation is the [Buffalo Concussion Treadmill Test (BCTT)](https://pubmed.ncbi.nlm.nih.gov/24225521/), developed by Drs Leddy and Willer at the University at Buffalo.
 It identifies your individual symptom threshold through a graded treadmill test, then prescribes exercise at 80–90% of that threshold.
 This is a well-validated, evidence-based approach when the ANS is sufficiently stable to make the threshold meaningful.

 The difficulty with dysautonomia-related HR instability is that the BCTT presupposes a reasonably stable and predictable HR response to exertion.
-When the heart is poorly regulated it is difficult to either establish or stick to an appropriate threshold.
+When the heart is poorly regulated it is difficult to either establish or exercise within an appropriate threshold.

 A practical alternative is to **start with the Workwell RHR + 15 approach as an initial ceiling**, and progressively raise the threshold as HR regulation and symptoms improve.
 The session history graphs provide the evidence to guide those adjustments: sustained reductions in recovery lag times and reset frequency at a stable threshold are reasonable indicators that a modest upward increment is warranted.
 Raise the threshold incrementally and monitor the response over several sessions before raising it again.

 This approach uses the same logic as the Buffalo Protocol, sub-symptom threshold exercise to drive autonomic recovery, but replaces the clinical measurement with a conservative starting point and a methodology for ongoing progression.

-### Transitioning between contexts

-The distinction is not always fixed.
-Some people transition from the first context to the second as they recover.
-The history graphs are intended to help detecting that transition: if lag times and reset counts show consistent improvement over weeks at a stable threshold, this may indicate that PEM risk has receded enough to consider cautious progression.
-This transition should ideally be discussed with your healthcare provider.

 ---